-At Regan Zambri Long, we help victims of Maryland car accidents establish liability, negotiate settlements and verdicts, and calculate the value of their claims to ensure the best possible outcome.
+At Regan Zambri Long, our Maryland car accident lawyers help victims of car accidents establish liability, negotiate settlements and verdicts, and calculate the value of their claims to ensure the best possible outcome.

 In 2021 alone, there were an estimated 108,656 crashes throughout the state of Maryland.
 Unfortunately, these accidents can leave family members seriously injured and unable to work, and in the most tragic of cases, are fatal.

 While you never want to think this can happen to you or your loved ones, it’s important to understand your rights if it does occur.
 If you or a loved one was injured in a Maryland car accident, learn the answers to some of the most frequently asked questions posed to our law firm.

 In Maryland, you do not have to report minor car accidents to the police so long as there were no bodily injuries.
 However, under Maryland Transportation Section 20-107, all involved drivers must report the accident within 15 days of its occurrence if there was injury or death to any person.